Cognitive Level-$k$ Meta-Learning for Safe and Pedestrian-Aware Autonomous Driving: Introduction

-In this work, we incorporate the cognitive hierarchy framework into MARL by viewing pedestrians and vehicles as different level-$k$ thinking agents who respond to others with bounded rationality.
-To capture the variability in human behaviors, we leverage the recent advances in meta-reinforcement learning (RL) algorithms, such as Model-Agnostic Meta-Learning (MAML)~\cite{pmlr-v70-finn17a}, to augment the MARL with the ability of fast adaptation to heterogeneous pedestrian behaviors and changing environments.
+Level-$k$ thinking \cite{level-k}, as a cognitive hierarchy framework, can provide a behavioral approach to capture bounded human reasoning processes in strategic interactions.
+It has shown promising accuracy in the prediction of human behaviors in contrast to analytical methods \cite{human_behavior}.
+In this work, we incorporate the cognitive hierarchy framework into MARL by viewing pedestrians and vehicles as different cognitive level-$k$ agents who respond to others with bounded rationality.
+To capture the variability in human behaviors, we leverage the recent advances in meta reinforcement learning (meta-RL) algorithms, such as Model-Agnostic Meta-Learning (MAML)~\cite{pmlr-v70-finn17a} and Conjectural Online Lookahead Adaptation (COLA)~\cite{COLA}, to augment the MARL with the ability of fast adaptation to heterogeneous pedestrian behaviors and changing environments.

-Therefore, we consolidate level-$k$ thinking into MAML to create a Level-$k$ Meta Reinforcement Learning (LK-MRL) model for the self-driving vehicles to prepare for heterogeneous pedestrians and improve intersection safety.

-\textbf{Our contributions} (a) We develop a Level-$k$ Meta Reinforcement Learning model for the vehicle-human interactions and define its solution concept; (b) We test our LK-MRL structure in level-$0$ pedestrians interacting with level-$1$ car scenario, compare the trained policy with multiple baseline methods, and demonstrate its advantage in road safety; (c) Furthermore, based on the properties of level-$k$ thinking, we test our LK-MRL structure in level-$1$ pedestrians interacting with level-$2$ car scenario and verify by experimental results that LK-MRL maintains its advantageous with the using of reinforcement learning of producing different level of agents with strategies of the best response of their lower level thinkers, which provides us possible to create higher level scenarios.
+The contribution of this paper is the algorithm that allows self-driving vehicles to adapt to its conjecture of pedestrians' behavior by cognitive hierarchy.
+The algorithm consolidates level-$k$ thinking into MAML based on the current behavior of pedestrians and trained policy to realize online adaptation.

-\section{Related works}
+\subsection{Related works}

-This section reviews recent progress in the area of RL-based vehicle-human interactions and RL with level-$k$ thinking.

-\paragraph{RL-based vehicle-human interactions} Many earlier works have relied on imitation methods to generate the data and have assumed that pedestrians have similar response patterns to cars. \cite{Pedestrian-rich} and \cite{Model_Uncertainty_Estimates} have trained models using robot hardware data and simulation data from static pedestrian agents.
-However, the models are trained offline, and they lack adaptation ability.
-In the meantime, \cite{reverse_rl} uses the sampling data from the real world for a demonstration of Inverse Reinforcement Learning (IRL).
-It relies on the sensor data from the physical world, which can be costly and limited, and may cause privacy issues.